BenGladman/esbuild-baseurl-issue/README.md

 esbuild is erroneously resolving relative imports from baseURL.
-To replicate, run `npm run esbuild` in the ts directory. `app.ts` outght to import `hello.ts`, not `hello.json`, but the generated code is `var hello_default = { message: "I AM JSON" };`
+In the reproduction, `app.ts` outght to import `hello.ts`, not `hello.json`

+The outputs from esbuild and tsc are included in this repo.

+`node ts/dist-esbuild/app.js` prints `{ message: 'I AM JSON' }`

+But `node ts/dist-tsc/app/app.js` prints `I AM TYPESCRIPT`